oaeproject/Hilary/README.md

 ```

 Nginx is the most tested load balancer and web server used for OAE.
 A web server such as Nginx is necessary for file downloads to work properly.

-> Note: For OS X Mavericks, `brew install nginx` will install Nginx and its dependencies.

 #### Etherpad lite